parent coaching in sports

 Muhammed Deen replies: Yeah that could be the case if it comes down to the child.
 A lot of parents, you know, they’re happy to stand back and say you know what I’ll just watch (the child play).
 Even Messi (Argentinian football star) doesn’t coach his kids in football.

 But you know he’s happy to just watch the games and let the coaches do their job.
 That’s the kind of way that could provide a better collaboration because the child could have two parents and someone else (a coach).
 Why not?
-You know it’s just about being intentional and understanding what apparently works best.
+You know it’s just about being intentional and understanding what works best.
 Making decisions about parent coaching badminton, who will coach the children, and which signs to be aware of are important.

 Oliver concluded: I think the development of junior players and the role of parents in that development vis-a-vis coaches is fascinating.
 Parents coaching badminton is surely an important topic for any parent involved with badminton.